Now freely downloadable worldwide, as a protest against censorship

 Converging Endorsements

-From Srebrenica veteran to global media: converging voices that make ministerial silence untenable.
+From Srebrenica veteran to global media: voices that make ministerial silence untenable.

 Ank Bijleveld, Minister of Defence, publicly acknowledges Giltay’s military acuity in an unguarded moment in a conversation on X with her Belgian counterpart (2018), yet falls silent when Giltay asks her to retract the longstanding Ministry branding of him as “completely insane”